Using a json File to Deploy a Remote Cluster

 Installing the pgEdge Platform

-On the console host, you'll install pgEdge Platform; you can install pgEdge Platform with the command:
+After meeting the prerequisites, you can install pgEdge Platform with the command:

 python3 -c "$(curl -fsSL https://pgedge-download.s3.amazonaws.com/REPO/install.py)"